pomf/pomf/README.md

 - IRC: `#pantsucat` on Partyvan (`irc.partyvan.eu`)
 - Email: <hostmaster@pantsu.cat>

+## Credits

+Pomf was created by Eric Johansson and Peter Lejeck for [Pomf.se](https://pomf.se/).
+The software is currently maintained by the community.

 ## License

 Pomf is free software, and is released under the terms of the Expat license.
 See